AusRegistry/ari-toolkit/readme.md

 ### Configuration

 Configuration parameters are read from a properties file called toolkit.properties (default) on startup.
-The toolkit.properties file should be in the applications classpath for the Toolkit to read from it.
+The toolkit.properties file must be in the application's classpath.

 Configuration of the following properties is mandatory.
 All other values are set to intelligent defaults.